openstack/openstack-manuals/doc/common/glossary.rst

    Shared File Systems service (manila)

-      The service that provides a set of services for management of shared file systems in a multi-tenant cloud environment, similar to how OpenStack provides block-based storage management through the OpenStack :term:`Block Storage service<Block Storage service (cinder)>` project.
+      The service that provides a set of services for management of shared file systems in a multi-project cloud environment, similar to how OpenStack provides block-based storage management through the OpenStack :term:`Block Storage service<Block Storage service (cinder)>` project.